Inside Mayan Healing

 And those blessings continue.
 At the conclusion of the ceremony, Jose gave Tom and me the coconut bowl and suggested we make a practice of performing a cleansing ritual on each other back at home, making a point of saying to be sure to use fresh water.
 The coconut shell sits on our kitchen counter as a reminder to my husband and me that we can choose to bless each other at any time.
 While I can’t claim it is a daily occurrence, it is a regular one!
 And lo & behold…life has gotten better.
 Thank you Jose!

-I think you'll you’ll enjoy Jose’s perspective on Mayan history and culture.
+I think you’ll enjoy Jose’s perspective on Mayan history and culture.

 Mayan History and Culture: An Introduction